dynamicslab/pysensors/README.rst

     pytest

-We recommed using ``pre-commit`` to format your code.
+We recommend using ``pre-commit`` to format your code.
 Once you have staged changes to commit

 .. code-block:: bash